zacharski/cpsc405/bootloader.md

 does not stand for integer but rather interrupt.
 Interrupt `0x10` writes the character in register `al` to the video display.

+When we assemble it

+	nasm -f bin -o boot.bin boot.asm

+(the `-f bin` instructs the assembler to produce a binary --executable -- file)

-When we compile it and run it in qemu we get:
+and run it in qemu

+	qemu-system-x86_64 -curses -drive file=boot.bin,index=0,media=disk,format=raw

+we get:

 ![](images/boot2.png)

+To exit qemu type `<escape> 2` followed by `q <return>`

 ## You try
 Can you modify the program so that it prints two lines?
 For example,